 This part plays a critical part as your furnace prepares to work in your house.

-- Your furnace’s control board begins running the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+- Your furnace’s control board starts running the draft inducer blower motor.
+This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - Your furnace ignites and supplies heat.

 When your pressure switch isn’t operating correctly, you’ll likely hear the fan start and the switch clicking a couple times before the furnace shuts down completely.
-When a part isn’t performing right, your furnace will turn off as a safety precaution.
+When a part isn’t working right, your furnace will turn off to protect you.

-Your furnace will show you something is incorrect with a red flash from its indicator light, which it uses to display error codes.
+Your furnace will show you something is wrong with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

 You may note short flashes or an alternating slow flash as it passes on a fault code.